tsxepo-web/TourOfHeroesBackendApi/README.md

 ### Business Logic Layer
 * To get Weather Details the app uses OpenWeatherMapApi.
 See [OpenWeatherService](https://github.com/tsxepo-web/TourOfHeroesBackendApi/blob/master/HeroesWeatherService/OpenWeatherService.cs) to view the setup.
+* See [SqlDbService](https://github.com/tsxepo-web/TourOfHeroesBackendApi/blob/master/HeroesDAL/SqlServices/SqlHeroService.cs) to view the SqlService implementations that talks to the database and interface.
+* See [MongoDbService](https://github.com/tsxepo-web/TourOfHeroesBackendApi/blob/master/HeroesDAL/MongodbServices/MongoHeroService.cs) to view the MongoDbService implementations that talks to the database and interface.
 * Copy the below to install packages used in this layer:
 ```
 dotnet add package Microsoft.EntityFrameworkCore